Depression Counsellor & Psychotherapist

 Ideas or acts of self-harm and suicide

 Reduced concentration and attention

 Antidepressant medication is commonly used as a treatment option for reducing the symptoms of depression.
 Despite many people experiencing the medication as helpful, some people do not respond to antidepressant medication.
 Counselling and psychotherapy, on its own or in conjunction with medication, is known to be the most effective treatment for depression.

 Cognitive Behaviour Therapy (CBT):

 CBT is a structured psychological treatment which recognises that the way we feel, behave and respond to situations is based on the way we think.
-CBT involves working with a professional therapist to identify thought and behaviour patterns that are causing you to become depressed.
+CBT involves working with a professional therapist to identify how your negative thoughts can cause you to become depressed.
 It aims to assist individuals in realising that they can influence their mood by identifying and changing their thoughts and beliefs.
 Unhelpful thoughts and beliefs are discovered, challenged and replaced by more helpful and balanced thoughts.

 Assists people to gain mastery over day-to-day difficulties, stresses and problems which otherwise might seem overwhelming.

 Learning relaxation skills can help your body and nervous system to settle and readjust to a calm state.
 Simple daily relaxation tools may be helpful, such as deep breathing, meditation, mindfulness exercises and non-strenuous exercises like yoga.

 Click here to go to a selection of informative YouTube videos about depression.
 You may also find them helpful for family members and friends to gain a greater understanding of depression.

 Suffering from depression doesn’t have to be forever.
 You are not broken, you’re just stuck.
 The good news is that with the right counselling and treatment, most people with depression make a full recovery.
 If you’re tired of living with depression and are ready to get treatment, I can help.
 Why wait any longer?
 Contact me today.